aflueckiger/KED2021/index.md

 In the final session, you present a short analysis.
 You are free to choose your research question as well as the used computational methods and data.
 It is certainly more fun when you work with data from your area of interest.

 Again, the aim of this project is not to overwhelm students with too ambitious requirements.
 It should be the other way around.
 You will have as much freedom as you need to engage with your data creatively.
-I hope you realize that your knowledge is already good enough to perform powerful analyses.
+I will be glad when you realize that your knowledge is already good enough to perform powerful analyses.

-The only requirement is that you have to complement your claims with some quantitative facts about the data.
+The only requirement is that you have to complement your claims with some quantitative facts about the data, which you can freely choose.
 You may work in teams of two.